chadfawcett/mailhound/README.md

 ## Contributing

-Please feel free to create an issue with any issues you find or any imporovements you would like to share.
+Please feel free to create an issue with any bugs you find or any improvements you would like to share.
 Pull requests for new features are also very welcome!

 ## License